Solicitors for Boundary Disputes

 Determining the position with regard to possible claims for adverse possession is crucial to resolving (and indeed preventing) boundary disputes.
 At JCP, our solicitors are well experienced in dealing with applications for adverse possession and can provide you with clear guidance from the outset as to the likelihood of any such claim being established.

 The Property Boundaries (Resolution of Disputes) Bill was re-introduced on 15 January 2020 and is intended to create a quicker and more cost-effective alternative for the resolution of boundary disputes.
 The Bill provides for the introduction of a mandatory expert determination of a boundary by a surveyor before court proceedings can be commenced.
 This may prove fundamental to the speedy resolution of boundary disputes in the future.

 How can JCP’s boundary dispute solicitors help me?

-Here at JCP, we’re proud of our property department.
-As a strong team of solicitors with a proven track record for tackling property issues with ease, you can rest assured that your boundary dispute will be resolved.
 We know how stressful and time-consuming it can be to be at war with your neighbour, and the last thing you want is for the dispute to drag out.
 That’s why our boundary dispute solicitors will always go above and beyond for you, not only assisting to resolve your conflict but also taking steps to minimise the risk of future disputes arising.

 Speak to our boundary disputes solicitors in South Wales